extreal-dev/Extreal.Integration.AssetWorkflow.Addressables.Test/README.md

 ### Watch the source code

-- Check the source code around the asserted log content for the following tests.
+Check the source code around the asserted log content for the following tests.

+- CryptoAssetBundleResourceTest
   - LoadAssetWithAssetBundleCrcDisabledCrypto
   - LoadAssetWithAssetBundleCrcEnabledExcludingCachedCrypto
   - LoadAssetWithAssetBundleCrcEnabledIncludingCachedCrypto
   - LoadAssetWithHttpRedirectLimitCrypto
   - LoadAssetWithoutHttpRedirectLimitCrypto

+### Retry test

+Since it is difficult to control the Hosting Service from the test code, retries are tested manually.
+Retry tests should be tested by executing the following test methods individually to toggle Enable of the Hosting Service.

+- AssetProviderTest
+  - Download
+  - LoadAssetWithAssetNameSuccess
+  - LoadSceneSuccess